KelvinRobert404/PeasyPrints/docs/30-data-models.md

 - Orders mirrored to `history` upon completion/cancellation with `orderId` and `historyTimestamp`.
 - Retain `orders` 90 days; archive to `history` only after terminal status.
 - Payouts persist audit trail.
+ - Admin actions: log all godview administrative writes for auditability.

 ### TODO
 - Define TTL/archive policy for large `history` collections (BigQuery export or scheduled archive).
+ - Partition `admin_actions` by month for listing performance on long-lived systems.